 Claims of a whitewash

 Brian Conway, historian

-Despite its immediate assertions that the Derry shootings were a justifiable response to sniper fire and nail bombs, the British government promised to investigate the events of January 30th.
-Days later the government handed this task to John Widgery, a career jurist who had overseen several inquiries.
-But as an Englishman with no special knowledge of Ulster, a former army officer, a life peer and a political conservative, Widgery’s impartiality was immediately questioned.
-His investigation and its subsequent report are now considered by most commentators and legal experts to be a failure, if not a whitewash.
-Widgery conducted just three weeks of hearings in Coleraine, Northern Ireland, and submitted his final report after just 11 weeks.
-Though framed in guarded terms, the 45-page Widgery report exonerated the soldiers of any criminal wrongdoing.
+Despite its assertions that the shootings were justified, the British government pledged to investigate the events of January 30th.
+The government handed this task to John Widgery, a career jurist who had overseen several inquiries.
+His appointment was immediately criticised.
+Some questioned Widgery’s capacity to act impartially: he was an Englishman with no special knowledge of Ulster, a former army officer, a life peer and a political conservative.
+Most commentators consider Widgery’s investigation a failure, if not a whitewash.
+The inquiry held just three weeks of hearings in Coleraine and Widgery submitted his final report after just 11 weeks.
+Though framed in guarded terms, the 45-page report exonerated the soldiers of any criminal wrongdoing.
 The firing of the paratroopers had “bordered on the reckless”, Widgery found, but “there was no general breakdown in discipline”.
-The soldiers had acted in line with their understanding of orders given and the rules of the engagement.
-Widgery cast much of the blame on NICRA and unidentified parties who had fired on or threatened the soldiers.
-Despite a lack of conclusive evidence it was implied that some of the victims had been using or carrying weapons or improvised explosives.
+The soldiers acted in line with their understanding of orders given and the rules of the engagement, he said.
+Widgery cast much of the blame on NICRA and unidentified parties he believed fired on or threatened the soldiers.
+Despite a lack of conclusive evidence, the report implied some of the victims had been using or carrying weapons or improvised explosives.

 This page was written by Rebekah Poole and Jennifer Llewellyn.
 To reference this page, use the following citation:

-R. Poole and J. Llewellyn, “Bloody Sunday 1972”, Alpha History, accessed [today’s date], http://alphahistory.com/northernireland/bloody-sunday-1972/.
+R. Poole and J. Llewellyn, “Bloody Sunday 1972”, Alpha History, accessed [today’s date], https://alphahistory.com/northernireland/bloody-sunday-1972/